transcode-open/apt-cyg/README.md

     You can use the `bzip2recover' program to attempt to recover data from undamaged sections of corrupted files.

+As of 2014-01-24, above problem is recovered at least.

 ### FIXED: Check setup (cygcheck -c) can not detect .tar.xz packages
 At cygwin 1.7.25, cygcheck is hardcoded for .tar.gz and .tar.bz2.